 Individuals, including UVA students and employees, and participants in UVA's programs or activities, may be entitled to reasonable accommodations or modifications for a disability.
 The following person has been designated to handle inquiries regarding the American with Disabilities Act, Rehabilitation Act, and related statutes and regulations: ADA Coordinator, Office for Equal Opportunity and Civil Rights, 2015 Ivy Road, Room 321, Dynamics Building, P.O.
 Box 400144, Charlottesville, VA 22904, (434) 924-3200, ADACoordinator@virginia.edu.
 A Deputy ADA Coordinator has also been designated to assist the ADA Coordinator: 2015 Ivy Road, Room 323, Dynamics Building, P.O.
 Box 400144, Charlottesville, VA 22904, (434) 924-3200, ADACoordinator@virginia.edu.

-In addition, individuals may be entitled to reasonable accommodations or modifications for known limitations related to pregnancy, childbirth, or related medical conditions.
 The following person has been designated to handle this type of inquiry, as well as all other inquiries regarding the non-discrimination policies: Associate Vice President, Office for Equal Opportunity and Civil Rights, P.O.
 Box 400219, Washington Hall, (434) 924-3200, UVAEOCR@virginia.edu.

 Complaints of discrimination, harassment, and retaliation may be directed to the Office for Equal Opportunity and Civil Rights at UVAEOCR@virginia.edu.
 Complaint procedures may be found at http://eocr.virginia.edu/file-complaint.
 Complaints may also be filed with the Department of Education Office for Civil Rights, Equal Employment Opportunity Commission, and the Department of Human Resources Management.